Monorail: History

 Monorails in Central Java were used to transport timber from the forests of Central Java located in the mountains to the rivers.
 In 1908 and 1909, the forester H. J. L. Beck built a manually operated monorail of limited but sufficient capacity for the transport of small timber and firewood in the Northern Surabaya forest district.
 In later years, this idea was further developed by L. A. van de Ven, who was a forester in the Grobogan forest district around 1908–1910.
 Monorails were built by plantation operators and wood processing companies throughout the mountains of Central Java.
 In 1919/1920, however, the hand-operated monorails gradually disappeared and were replaced by narrow-gauge railways with steam locomotives as forest utilization changed.

-In the 1920s the Port of Hamburg used a petrol powered, suspended monorail to transport luggage and freight from ocean-going vessels to a passenger depot.
+In the 1920s the Port of Hamburg used a petrol-powered, suspended monorail to transport luggage and freight from ocean-going vessels to a passenger depot.

 In the northern Mojave Desert, the Epsom Salts Monorail was built in 1924.
 It ran for 28 miles from a connection on the Trona Railway, eastward to harvest epsomite deposits in the Owlshead Mountains.
-This Lartigue type monorail achieved gradients of up to ten percent.
-It only operated until June 1926, when the mineral deposits become uneconomic, and was dismantled for scrap in the late 1930s.
+This Lartigue-type monorail achieved gradients of up to ten percent.
+It only operated until June 1926, when the mineral deposits became uneconomic, and was dismantled for scrap in the late 1930s.

 In the Soviet Union the Lyskovsky monorail in the Nizhny Novgorod region was designed by the engineer of the timber industry Ivan Gorodtsov.
-A Lartigue type line of about 50 km long was opened in November 1934 to connect the village of Selskaya Maza with the villages of Bakaldy and Yaloksha to carry timber.
-Following this example a separate 42 km cargo-and-passenger monorail was built from the town of Bor to the village of Zavrazhnoe, where forest and peat were exploited.
+A Lartigue-type line of about 50 km long was opened in November 1934 to connect the village of Selskaya Maza with the villages of Bakaldy and Yaloksha to carry timber.
+Following this example, a separate 42 km cargo-and-passenger monorail was built from the town of Bor to the village of Zavrazhnoe, where forest and peat were exploited.
 The Lyskovsky monorail stopped operating in 1949.

-The British firm Road Machines (Drayton) Ltd developed a modular-track ground-level monorail system with a 9 in high rail segments, 4 to 12 ft long, running between support plates.
-The first system was sold in 1949 and it was used in industrial, construction and agricultural applications around the world.
+The British firm "Road Machines (Drayton) Ltd" developed a modular-track ground-level monorail system with a 9 in high rail segments, 4 to 12 ft long, running between support plates.
+The first system was sold in 1949 and it was used in industrial, construction, and agricultural applications around the world.
 The company ceased trading in 1967.
-The system was adapted for the use in the 1967 James Bond film You Only Live Twice.
+The system was adapted for use in the 1967 James Bond film "You Only Live Twice".
 An example of the system exists at the Amberley Museum & Heritage Centre in Britain.